Portslade

-Portslade is an area in the unparished area of Portslade by Sea, in the Brighton and Hove district, in the ceremonial county of East Sussex, England.
+Portslade is a western suburb of the city of Brighton and Hove in the ceremonial county of East Sussex, England.
 Portslade Village, the original settlement a mile inland to the north, was built up in the 16th century.
-The arrival of the railway from Brighton in 1840 encouraged rapid development of the coastal area and in 1896 the southern part, formerly known as Copperas Gap, was granted urban district status and renamed Portslade-by-Sea, making it distinct from Portslade Village.
+The arrival of the railway from Brighton in 1840 encouraged rapid development of the coastal area and in 1898 the southern part, formerly known as Copperas Gap, was granted urban district status and renamed Portslade-by-Sea, making it distinct from Portslade Village.
 After World War II the district of Mile Oak to the north was added.
 Today, Portslade is bisected from east to west by the old A27 road (now the A270) between Brighton and Worthing, each part having a distinct character.

-Notable buildings and areas
+Geography

 Portslade Village, to the north, nestles in a valley of the South Downs and still retains its rural character with flint buildings, a village green and the small parish church of St Nicolas, which is the second-oldest church in the city, dating from approximately 1150.